 In an effort to remove the biases that may be associated with the afro, this day is all about making the afro beautiful and accepted in everyone’s eyes.
 Read more to learn about the holiday’s history and how it can be celebrated all over the globe!

 History of World Afro Day

-World Afro Day was founded to celebrate the natural hairstyles of black and mixed-race people.
-This day celebrates the afro as a part of cultural identity, Michelle De Leon, the founder of this holiday, believed in the importance of heritage and history and saw a means to change the way people view the afro and find pride in what wearing the hair like this stands for.
+World Afro Day was founded to celebrate the natural hairstyles of black and mixed-race people, embracing the curls and kinks that are unique to this culture.
+This day celebrates the afro as a part of cultural identity.
+In fact, Michelle De Leon, the founder of this holiday, believed in the importance of heritage and history and saw a means to change the way people view the afro and find pride in what wearing the hair like this stands for.

-Since 2017, the holiday has been gaining international attention.
-This holiday celebrates afro excellence because of the stigmas and bias that created isolation, shame, and feelings of inferiority.
-According to their main website, the beauty industry, in particular, creates beauty standards for women to have long, straight hair and considers it to be the epitome of success.
+According to the World Afro Day main website (https://www.worldafroday.com/) , the beauty industry, in particular, creates beauty standards for women to have long, straight hair and considers it to be the epitome of success.
 World Afro Day aims to change those biases by helping people all over the world through spotlight events and education that normalizes afros.

-How to celebrate World Afro Day
+How to Celebrate World Afro Day

-If you want to celebrate World Afro Day, then one activity you can do is sponsor the holiday in your schools.
-If you know about a minority organization that’s local in your area, contribute by telling them about this holiday and see what they can do.
-You can also buy tickets to one of their spotlight events that take place all over the world and view men and women in their natural beauty and encourage them forth.
+Another great way to celebrate this day would be to buy tickets to and then attend one of the World Afro Day spotlight events that take place all over the world.
+This acts as an excellent opportunity to view men and women in their natural beauty and encourage them forth.
 Share this holiday on social media using the hashtag #worldafroday and let everyone know how important of a holiday it is on this day.